 — end of email thread —

 In my blog post chronology so far, a few posts are still incomplete (and hence unpublished).
-One of them is the “Bangalore Calling” post where I make the case for Bangalore.
-(Still intend to finish that post but might take a few more weeks).
+One of them is the “Bangalore Calling” [Dec 14, 2008] post where I make the case for Bangalore.
 Anyway, I spent 6 days in Bangalore during my 2-week trip and I didn’t feel a single asthma symptom.
 This was baffling and miraculous.
 In all my previous three trips to Bangalore, I had asthma trouble so what was different this time?
 I tried to contain my excitement.
 Maybe it was the allergy medication which I was taking regularly that acted as a shield.
 Did it?
 I have no idea.